 Whilst a council tax increase is proposed Teignbridge has an approved council tax support scheme where it is possible to receive 100% reduction in the council tax charge.
-The council tax support scheme was widely consulted on in 2013 before it was last changed.
-Council has recently approved eight changes for the scheme from 1 April 2017 with five of the changes not reducing council tax support.
-The changes ensure the district schemes continue to align across Devon as far as possible and mirror work incentives in Universal Credit.
+The most recently approved changes from 1 April 2017 ensure the district schemes continue to align across Devon as far as possible and mirror work incentives in Universal Credit.
 The changes were consulted upon and 100% reduction in the council tax charge will still be possible.
+No further changes are proposed for 2018/19.